EGI-Federation/documentation/content/en/users/cloud-compute/gpgpu/_index.md

 A VM image with pre-installed NVIDIA driver and Docker is available at [AppDB](https://appdb.egi.eu/store/vappliance/nvidia.docker.centos.7).
-Some VOs (acc-comp.egi.eu, eosc-synergy.eu) have the image included in the VO image list.
+Some VOs (vo.access.egi.eu, eosc-synergy.eu) have the image included in the VO image list.

 For a more detailed presentation on how to access GPUs in the EGI Federation please have a look at the [EGI Webinar](https://www.egi.eu/webinars/) on